Lossent Creation

 When my daughter, Amy, was diagnosed with leukemia in 1999 I was numb and unprepared for the wild ride that was to come.
 She received modern medical treatment for eight years.

-When she died it was beyond excrutiating.
-To make it even worse, I was enraged that there was not a word to describe this pain!
-So I created one.
+When she died it was beyond excruciating.
+To make matters even worse, there was not a single word to describe the incredible pain or the totality of the experience I had been through.

-I never considered publicly sharing this word.
-But then, around the 16th anniversary of Amy’s death, I suddenly knew it was time to share it with others after I felt her energy repeatedly asking me, “What are you waiting for?”
+Around the 16th anniversary of Amy’s death, I suddenly knew it was time to share it with others after I felt unseen energy repeatedly asking me, “What are you waiting for?”

 Namaste.